JayBizzle/mysqldumper/README.md

 s3_secret | Your secret
 s3_region | S3 region

-[See here](http://www.cloudberrylab.com/blog/how-to-find-your-aws-access-key-id-and-secret-access-key-and-register-with-cloudberry-s3-explorer/) to find out how to obtain you S3 key and secret.
+[See here](http://www.cloudberrylab.com/blog/how-to-find-your-aws-access-key-id-and-secret-access-key-and-register-with-cloudberry-s3-explorer/) to find out how to obtain your S3 key and secret.

 ## Usage